 The Black Hair Conspiracy is a step-by-step guide on how to grow and maintain healthy, natural hair from maintenance to protective styling; while disproving common lessons and practices passed down by mass media and the hair care industry.
 The Black Hair Conspiracy will provide you with a comprehensive understanding of how the hair grows along with how to safely find protective styles.
 It also warns you against the dangers of bad braiders, hairstylist, and salons, all while invalidating common myths and customs we have psychologically been brainwashed to believe.
 “It is not just hair” is the core of the book that teaches how to connect your hair energy and harness the powers to understanding your personal and financial wealth connections!

-Desreta Jackson, born in Tortola, British Virgin Islands, is best known for her starring role as the "young Celie” in the Oscar-nominated film, The Color Purple, directed by Steven Spielberg starring Oprah Winfrey, Whoopi Goldberg, Danny Glover, and Laurence Fishburne, 1985.
+Desreta Jackson, born in Tortola, British Virgin Islands, is best known for her starring role as “young Celie” in the 1985 Oscar-nominated film, “The Color Purple“, directed by Steven Spielberg with Oprah Winfrey, Whoopi Goldberg, Danny Glover, and Laurence Fishburne.

-Her stellar performance in The Color Purple, launched her career, landing her such roles as those in Sister Act, Mancuso FBI and other made-for-TV movies, along with producing one of the first reality shows made for television, setting a trend before reality shows became the accepted norm.
+Her stellar performance in “The Color Purple” launched her career, landing her such roles like those in SisterAct, Mancuso FBI and other made-for-TV movies.
+It also led to Ms. Jackson producing one of the first reality shows made for television, setting the trend before reality shows became the accepted norm.

-Today, Desreta engages her time and energy to open new doors to other concepts, seeking to bring about a change as Producer of “The Healthy Hair Expos" (the first expo to break race and gender lines and bring only all natural vendors under one roof) as well as her own production company Desicon Pictures.
+Today and continually, Desreta engages her time and energy to open new doors to other concepts.
+She’s seeking to bring about a change as the producer of “The Healthy Hair Expos”